Japanese company in the Northern Netherlands solve puzzles through challenged-based innovation

 UNC and DNV/Summit

-In addition to Kikkoman and Buyo, coffee giant UCC, with its facility in Bolsward, also found a match with a solution presented in a joint pitch by the Norweigen multinational DNV, who also have a location in the Northern Netherlands, and the Eelde-based Summit Engineering.
+The coffee giant UCC, with its facility in Bolsward, also found a match with a solution presented in a joint pitch by the Norweigen multinational DNV, who also have a location in the Northern Netherlands, and the Eelde-based Summit Engineering.

 UCC wants to use less natural gas when roasting coffee beans and is considering hydrogen as an alternative.
 DNV knows how to make this happen, says Johan Knijp, who heads DNV's technology centre in Groningen.
 Together with Summit Engineering, he has come up with a solution.
-‘We think that UCC is best served by a flexible concept, where less gas and more hydrogen can be used step by step.’
-For UCC’s management, this proposal was preferable over the interesting pitch from Equans, that came up with a hybrid system with hydrogen and electricity.

 To the world stage

-During the match event Kikkoman and Buyo and UCC and DNV/Summit signed a symbolic letter of intent, pledging to explore the possibilities for collaboration further in a formal process over the coming months.
+During the match event UCC and DNV/Summit signed a symbolic letter of intent, pledging to explore the possibilities for collaboration further in a formal process over the coming months.
 Hopefully, this will form the basis of a far-reaching cooperation, and since then, the parties have been in regular conversation.
 In any case, at the invitation of the NOM, the two challenge holders and solution providers will present their progress, a year after the launch of the Innovation Challenge, at the World Expo in Japan.

 The World Expo will take place in Osaka beginning this April.
 More than one hundred and fifty countries will be exhibiting their best innovations there, including the Netherlands.
-Under the title ‘Common Ground’, Japanese-Dutch cooperations will be given a stage.
-This was the reason for TopDutch to focus this Innovation Challenge on Japanese companies in the Northern Netherlands.
-‘The companies participating in this challenge will show their progress in Osaka in the Dutch pavilion,’ explains Fleur Mulder.
-She is the Program Manager for this and other innovation challenges.
+Under the title ‘Common Ground’, Japanese-Dutch cooperation's will be given a stage.
+This was the reason for TopDutch to focus this Innovation Challenge on Japanese company in the Northern Netherlands.

 Renewed mindsets